Schr\"odinger Symmetry in Spherically-symmetric Static Mini-superspaces with Matter Fields: Multiple Massless Scalar Fields

 \section{Multiple Massless Scalar Fields}

-As another case with matter fields, we discuss the mini-superspace with $n$ massless scalar fields, whose solution corresponds to a generalized Janis–Newman–Winicour (JNW) solution \cite{Janis:1968zz} and its ``interior" \cite{Chiou:2008eg}, and we show that $(2+n)$ D-Schrödinger symmetry appears.
+As another case with matter fields, we discuss the mini-superspace with $n$ massless scalar fields, whose solution corresponds to a generalized Janis-Newman-Winicour (JNW) solution \cite{Janis:1968zz} and its ``interior" \cite{Chiou:2008eg}, and we show that $(2+n)$ D-Schrödinger symmetry appears.
 An interesting point here is that the symmetry is obtained by using a different coordinate system $Y^a$ in the mini-superspace than the previous one $X^a$, together with a different choice of gauge $N$.